zynewave/podium-library/Guides/podium-guide.md

 #### Screenshots

-*   Screenshots of the Podium UI uses the “Paper” Podium color setup.
+*   Screenshots of the Podium UI uses the “Paper” Podium color theme.
 *   Screenshots of dialog boxes uses the default Windows 7 Aero theme.

 * * *